KELLI TURNER, Hooters Orange Park

 MOXIE KITCHEN + COCKTAILS

-Cocktail Selection Finalists: The Ice Plant, Whiskey Jax
+Cocktail Selection Favorites: The Ice Plant, Whiskey Jax

-Bartender Finalists: Johnna Nobles, Sliders Seaside Grill; Casey Shelton, Dos Gatos
+Bartender Favorites: Johnna Nobles, Sliders Seaside Grill; Casey Shelton, Dos Gatos

 Don’t be fooled by Moxie Kitchen + Cocktail’s chain-adjacent location at the St. Johns Town Center—this is a local joint.
 Best Bartender Bruce O’Dowd is the kinda drink-slinger you happen upon once in a Happy Hour Moon: charming, creative, accommodating and as friendly as if he’d been born smiling.
 The craft cocktails he’s pouring at our readers’ choice for Best Cocktail Selection aren’t drinks, they’re experiences.
 And O’Dowd and his comrades in shaker tins mix up a mighty fine experience indeed.
 Walk Don’t Run to check out intriguing drinks like the Nueva Moda—Altos Reposado Tequila, cinnamon syrup, orange zest, bitters; Feel No Pain—Manzanilla Sherry, Mount Gay Black Barrel Rum, pineapple and lime juices, cream of coconut, cinnamon; or The Fly By (for two)—Absolute Elyx, Blackwoods Gin, Galliano, pineapple juice, kiwi and black pepper shrub, lime juice.
 Feeling classic?
 Go with a Moscow Mule.
 It’s a Sure Thing that you’ll have a hard time drinking just one.